 The entry sensor uses magnets to tell if the door or window it's attached to is open or closed.

 Regardless of the plan you choose, you can buy additional equipment during the checkout process for your system.
-This is currently the only way to purchase extra sensors for Wyze Home Monitoring since it doesn't sell them separately.
+This is currently the only way to purchase the hub—Wyze sells extra sensors separately on its website and Amazon.

-Extra sensors aren't part of the starter kit, so you pay upfront, but they all cost less than a pair of movie tickets.
+You pay upfront for any extra sensors bought alongside your starter kit, but they all cost less than a pair of movie tickets.
+(Amazon prices shown.)

 When you consider the average cost for keypads (about $63 each), motion sensors (about $38 each), and entry sensors (about $27 each) in a security system, Wyze is the most affordable option on the market by a huge margin.
 It's easy to outfit every door, window, and main room in your house, even on a limited budget.